Using OpenComp Headcount Plan and Scenarios, the e-commerce company developed a strategic plan to support them through economic shifts.

 Her opportunity arrived when the company began preparing to raise its Series A. Raagas knew that potential investors would scrutinize Daasity’s financial plan, which was effectively its headcount plan.
 She also recognized that as the company grew, there would be less room for pay inconsistency, and any early pay inequities would balloon.

 She needed to determine Daasity’s people strategy: how many people it would hire, what it would pay them, and how it would advance compensation throughout employees’ tenure to propel the business’ goals.
-After experiencing the pitfalls of searching for public compensation data, which revealed stale information that couldn’t be filtered to Daasity’s industry, location, or company size, Raagas “realized that approach wasn’t going to work.
-We needed reliable comp data and a tool to help us make sense of it.”
+After experiencing the pitfalls of searching for public comp data, which revealed stale information that couldn’t be filtered to Daasity’s industry, location, or company size, Raagas “realized that approach wasn’t going to work.
+We needed reliable comp data and compensation software with an end-to-end suite of tools to help us make sense of it.”

-“Without OpenComp, our post fundraising hiring decisions would have been a true shot in the dark.
-OpenComp gave us one reliable source for data and the tools to use it.”
+“Without OpenComp's compensation software and comp tools, our post fundraising hiring decisions would have been a true shot in the dark.
+OpenComp gave us one reliable source for comp data and the compensation software to use it.

 The Activation